Black and yellow graphic that reads: Community Development Lending, Explained

 Q: Why Fruitvale?
 What made this location/community right for this development?

-Dana: Fruitvale has a rich history of political activism and organizing and really doing for ourselves what others will not do for us.
+Dana: Fruitvale has a rich history of activism and organizing and really doing for ourselves what others will not do for us.
 This community tries to find ways to build capacity within our own people, which has created so many opportunities today.
 The Fruitvale Transit Village is just an incredible economic engine.

 We see many small business owners using community lending products like Kiva loans and nontraditional financial products that help because they have been excluded from traditional financial products.
 We see a lot of cooperative businesses here as well.
-We have found that the Fruitvale Transit Village, by being this anchor development, and with Unity Council working with so many partners locally, has really helped to curb displacement in this area.
+We have found that the Fruitvale Transit Village, by being this anchor development, and with Unity Council working with so many partners locally, has really helped to foster opportunity in this area.

 Q: Fruitvale Village is unique, being a mixed-use, transit-oriented development.
 Did you experience any difficulty in finding a lender for this project?